krystofl/krystofl.github.io/contact.md

 ---

-Wanna talk?
+Want to talk?
 Use the form below to get in touch!

 <form action="https://getsimpleform.com/messages?form_api_token=43fd3c13eb6dc4a4a6b51a12e3f59404"